Let’s gather some info …

 A quick look a Plate Section #2.
 Just a thumbnail .. you can click on it for a larger image.
 You can see the compound curve of this section.
 I have hidden lines showing just for the fun of it.

-I gave each panel a different color .. helps to keep you brain from falling out and splashing from cross-eyes.
+I gave each panel a different color .. helps to keep you brain from falling out and splashing from horror level crossed-eyes.
 Each of these is on a separate layer .. for now.